 Cisco DNA Center implements Software-Defined Access in two ways:

-Virtual Networks (VNs) provide macro-level segmentation.
-For example, to separate IoT devices from the corporate network.
+Virtual networks (VNs) provide macro-level segmentation, such as to separate IoT devices from the corporate network.

-Group-based policies provide micro-level segmentation.
-For example, to control what types of network traffic to permit or
+Group-based policies provide micro-level segmentation, such as to control what types of network traffic to permit or deny

 provide the following benefits: